History of Afghanistan

 The history of Afghanistan covers the development of Afghanistan from ancient times to the establishment of the Emirate of Afghanistan in 1822 and Afghanistan in modern times.
-This history is largely shared with that of Central Asia, Middle East, and northern parts of the Indian subcontinent.
+This history is largely shared with that of Central Asia, the Middle East, and northern parts of the Indian subcontinent.

 Human habitation in Afghanistan dates back to the early Middle Paleolithic era, and the country's strategic location along the historic Silk Road has led it to being described, picturesquely, as the ‘roundabout of the ancient world’.
-The land has historically been home to various different peoples and has witnessed numerous military campaigns, including those by the Persians, Alexander the Great, the Maurya Empire, Arab Muslims, the Mongols, The Mughal Empire, the British, the Soviet Union, and most recently by a US-led coalition.
+The land has historically been home to various different peoples and has witnessed numerous military campaigns, including those by the Persians, Alexander the Great, the Maurya Empire, Arab Muslims, the Mongols, the Mughal Empire, the British, the Soviet Union, and most recently by a US-led coalition.
 The various conquests and periods in the Iranian cultural spheres made the area a center for Zoroastrianism and Buddhism, and a small community of Hinduism, and later Islam throughout history.

 The Durrani Empire, established in 1747, is considered to be the foundational polity of the modern nation state of Afghanistan, with Ahmad Shah Durrani being credited as its Father of the Nation.
 Following the Durrani Empire's decline and the death of Ahmad Shah Durrani (1772) and Timur Shah (1793), it was divided into multiple smaller independent kingdoms, including but not limited to Herat, Kandahar and Kabul.
 Afghanistan would be reunited in the 19th century after seven decades of civil war from 1793 to 1863, with wars of unification led by Dost Mohammad Khan from 1823 to 1863, where he conquered the independent principalities of Afghanistan under the Emirate of Kabul.
 Dost Mohammad Khan is sometimes considered to be the founder of the first modern Afghan state.
 Dost Mohammad died in 1863, days after his last campaign to unite Afghanistan, and Afghanistan was consequently thrown back into civil war with fighting amongst his successors.
 During this time, Afghanistan became a buffer state in the Great Game between the British Raj in South Asia and the Russian Empire.
 The British Raj attempted to subjugate Afghanistan but was repelled in the First Anglo-Afghan War (1838–1842).
 However, the Second Anglo-Afghan War (1878–1880) saw a British victory and the successful establishment of British political influence over Afghanistan.
 Following the Third Anglo-Afghan War in 1919, Afghanistan became free of foreign political hegemony, and emerged as the independent Kingdom of Afghanistan in June 1926 under Amanullah Khan.
 This monarchy lasted almost half a century, until Zahir Shah was overthrown in 1973, following which the Republic of Afghanistan was established.